-Gray, being a strong yet subtle color that it is, tends to work well with most colors, regardless of the dark shade or hue.
-But this doesn’t mean that you should pick any random color for your walls and furniture.
-You need to take into consideration the color and undertones of the flooring.
-There are some basic colors that work great with the gray floor, and there are some others that would just end up creating a rainbow – an outright disaster.
+Gray, being a strong yet subtle color, tends to work well with most colors, regardless of the dark shade or light hue.
+But this doesn’t mean that you should pick any random color for your walls and furniture, here are our picks to help you choose.

-Walls need to complement the flooring, and you have two options – either go full monochrome which most people choose to do or go the other way by painting the walls with a mild touch of another color.
-You need to choose the color that perfectly suits your personal color palette.
-Below are some of the colors that go well with the gray flooring.
+Walls need to complement the flooring.
+With gray floors, you have two options – either go monochrome which most people choose to do, or you can prefer to paint the walls with a mild touch of color.

-It might seem like an odd choice but will surely surprise you with its capability to blend with its surrounding items.
-Apart from being a soothing color that fills a room with a sense of tranquility, it creates a distinctive look any other color can’t.
-While white and gray offer a sort of metallic vibe, the dark blue gives off a Mediterranean feel you would want in a waterfront house.
+Blue might seem like an odd choice but it will surely surprise you by its capability to blend with its surroundings.
+Apart from being a soothing color that fills a room with a sense of tranquility, it creates a distinctive look any other color can not.

-For greens, in addition to mint green, a gray tint or a black undertone usually works best.
-Mint green gives a cool, futuristic and at the same time homely feeling to a room; it is somewhere on the spectrum between white and blue.
-Dim green walls bring out the most out of the gray flooring; and as a bonus feature, you get walls that can always be amplified or accentuated by houseplants.
-All in all, it can give a fresh, nature-inspired look to a room.
+Mint green gives a cool, futuristic, and a homely feeling to a room with gray flooring.
+Dim green walls bring the most out of the gray on the floor.
+As a bonus feature, you get walls that can always be amplified or accentuated by houseplants.
+All in all, it can give a fresh, nature-inspired look to your room.

 Unlike walls, the aim of furniture is to shed light on the undertones to make sure they aren’t overlooked.
 That’s why most interior designers add certain items that stand out from the background to clearly add dimensions to the room with a distinguishable foreground.